-July can be a rough month in the Midwest garden.
+The July garden can take a beating in the Midwest.
 It often ends with a few weeks of drought, lots of steely, tap rooted weeds, and a Japanese beetle infestation.
 But, this year, June brought a lot of rain, so I’m keeping my fingers crossed!

 The blueberry bushes are thriving.
 So far, I’ve been able to keep the chipmunks and jays out with a variety of netting and twine.
 The jays are smart enough to peck at the twine and net.
 I’ve been checking and securing it regularly.